-6 Conclusions
+6. Conclusions

-Despite the fact, that CBR is a powerful technology, which has already proved its potentials in different industrial applications, CBR is not widely used in the field of wastewater treatment until now.
+Despite the fact, that CBR is a powerful technology, which has already proved its potentials in different industrial applications, CBR is still not widely used in the field of wastewater treatment until now.
 Although approaches for optimization of existing plants attract more and more the attention, they are still based in almost all cases on Fuzzy Logic, Neuro Fuzzy, Genetic Algorithms, and Neural Networks.
-Nevertheless, there are some examples that the use of CBR in the field of wastewater treatment could be very promising, especially in case of Decision Support Systems and Real Time Control.
-Consequently, there is a good chance, that CBR will be far more common in environmental engineering during coming years.
+Nevertheless, as discussed in this article there are some examples that show that the use of CBR in the field of wastewater treatment could be very promising, especially in case of DSS and RTC.